Written by Nandan Roongta, Medical Expert and Gynecologist

 How is Magnesium effective in PMS

 Magnesium has a sedative effect on neuromuscular excitability.
 Nerves and muscles interact or communicate by generating electric currents.
-The electric currents are generated between their respective membranes.
+The electric currents are generated by their respective membranes.
 Magnesium reduces the strength and the speed of generation of these electric impulses, thereby reducing the 'excitability' of nerves and muscles.
 Thus the ensuing symptoms of irritability, tension headaches, hypertension and neuromuscular effects are alleviated.

 Decreased magnesium levels may promote an increase in the hormone aldosterone, which causes a further increase in excretion of important minerals like magnesium and an increase in sodium levels.
 This leads to water retention as found in some cases of PMS.